 Is Web3 the Future?

-Many experts believe Web3 will redefine how digital systems operate.
+Many experts believe Web3 will redefine how digital ecosystems operate.

 Imagine an internet where: